Flagdev00x/Docs/tutorials/getting-started/how-to-add-fuse-to-your-metamask.md

 {% hint style="danger" %}
-**Note: Please make sure you send Flag assets to only other fuse chain wallets and not any exchanges.
-We won't be able to retrieve the funds in case fuse assets are sent to non Flag chain supported wallets/exchanges.**
+**Note: Please make sure you send Flag assets to only other flagswap chain wallets and not any exchanges.
+We won't be able to retrieve the funds in case flagswap assets are sent to non Flag chain supported wallets/exchanges.**
 {% endhint %}